Heat's Meyers Leonard To Be Away From Team Indefinitely After Using Anti-Semitic Slur

 “The Miami HEAT vehemently condemns the use of any form of hate speech.
 The words used by Meyers Leonard were wrong and we will not tolerate hateful language from anyone associated with our franchise.
 To hear it from a Miami HEAT player is especially disappointing and hurtful to all those who work here, as well as the larger South Florida, Miami HEAT and NBA communities.

 Meyers Leonard will be away from the team indefinitely.
-The Miami HEAT will cooperate with the NBA while it conducts its investigation.”READ MORE: Miami Dade College COVID Vaccination Site Closes Early After Running Out Of Doses
+The Miami HEAT will cooperate with the NBA while it conducts its investigation.”READ MORE: South Florida’s Real Estate Market Red Hot A Year Into COVID Pandemic

 Tuesday afternoon, the Anti-Defamation League responded with a tweet, which said: